swiftlang/swift-evolution/proposals/0226-package-manager-target-based-dep-resolution.md

 To achieve this, the package manager needs to associate the product dependencies with the packages which provide those products without cloning them.
-We propose to make the package name parameter in the product dependency declaration non-optional.
-This is necessary because if the package name is not specified, the package manager is forced to resolve all package dependencies just to figure out the packages for each of the product dependency.
-SwiftPM will retain support for the `byName` declaration for products that are named after the package name.
+We propose to make the `package` parameter in the product dependency declaration non-optional.
+This is necessary because if the package is not specified, the package manager is forced to resolve all package dependencies just to figure out which products are vended by which packages.
-This provides a shorthand for the common case of small packages that vend just one product.

 ```swift
 extension Target.Dependency {